 The Maryland State Highway Administration (MSHA) has a long history of using statistical methods for estimating flood discharges for the design of culverts and bridges in Maryland.
-MSHA has funded three regional regression studies over the last 25 years, Carpenter (1980), Dillow (1996) and Moglen and others (2006).
+MSHA has funded four regional regression studies over the last 30 years, Carpenter (1980), Dillow (1996), Moglen and others (2006) and the revised regression equations documented in Appendix 3 of this report.

 Carpenter (1980) developed regression equations for three hydrologic regions (North, South and Eastern) in Maryland by relating flood discharges based on Bulletin 17A (U.S. Water Resources Council, 1977) at 225 rural gaging stations (114 in nearby states) to watershed and climatic characteristics.
-Carpenter (1980) also used short-term rainfall-runoff data collected at eight small stream sites to calibrate a watershed model and simulate annual peak discharges at these stations using long-term rainfall data.
+Carpenter (1980) also used short-term rainfallrunoff data collected at eight small stream sites to calibrate a watershed model and simulate annual peak discharges at these stations using long-term rainfall data.
 The simulated annual peak discharges were analyzed using Bulletin 17A guidelines to estimate the design flood discharges at each station.
-For 17 other small stream stations in the Appalachian Plateau and Piedmont Regions with only observed data for the period 1965-76, Carpenter adjusted the flood discharges based on comparisons to nearby long-term stations to be more representative of a longer period of record.
+For 17 other small stream stations in the Appalachian Plateau and Piedmont Regions with only observed data for the period 1965-76, Carpenter adjusted the flood discharges based on comparisons to nearby longterm stations to be more representative of a longer period of record.